-The first aircraft to emerge from the IC-FC retrofit was accepted by the NZDF in mid June 2014.
-The remaining three IC-FC aircraft were returned to the NZDF by mid July 2014 (9 weeks ahead of schedule).
-The final aircraft to be delivered from France (also in the Final Configuration) is expected to be accepted in France in September and arrive in New Zealand in early October 2014.
+The first aircraft to emerge from the Interim Configuration-Final Configuration retrofit was accepted by the NZDF in mid June 2014.
+The remaining three aircraft were returned to the NZDF by mid July 2014 (9 weeks ahead of schedule).
+The final aircraft to be delivered in Final Configuration arrived in New Zealand on 30 October 2014